dysthesis/dwl-patches/patches/deck/README.md

 ### Description
-[deck](https://dwm.suckless.org/patches/deck/) is a port of the dwm-layout with the same name.
-It applies the monocle-layout to the clients in the stack.
-The master-client is still visible.
-The stacked clients are like a deck of cards, hence the name.
+Adds a layout with a monocle layout for clients in the stack (port of the [deck layout for dwm](https://dwm.suckless.org/patches/deck/)); stacked clients are like a deck of cards (see below)

-### Scheme
 ```
-Showcase

-Tile :
+Tile:
 +-----------------+--------+
 |                 |        |
 |                 |  S1    |